IDSIA/flotta/docs/source/workflow/overview.rst

 This is the core unit of the framework.
 This object defines the sequence of *steps* that will be deployed and execute in the worker network.
-Workbenches submit artifacts to a node in charge to act as a scheduler.
+Workbenches submit Artifacts to a node in charge to act as a scheduler.

-Once submitted, an artifact is converted to a sequence of jobs based on the available worker nodes.
+Once submitted, an Artifact is converted to a sequence of jobs based on the available worker nodes.
 The collection of available nodes define the ``Scheduler Context``.
-The scheduler node uses this context and the list of steps defined in the artifact, to define how the jobs will be executed by which worker.
+The scheduler node uses this context and the list of steps defined in the Artifact, to define how the jobs will be executed by which worker.
 The chosen workers will at this point fetch and execute the tasks assigned.

-At any time, the workbench will be able to query the scheduler on the status of the artifact and following its development.
+At any time, the workbench will be able to query the scheduler on the status of the Artifact and following its development.
-Once all tasks defined by an artifact are completed, and the scheduler node's configuration allows it, it will be possible to download the produced resources.
+Once all tasks defined by an Artifact are completed, and the scheduler node's configuration allows it, it will be possible to download the produced resources.